stephane/libmodbus/docs/modbus_new_tcp_pi.md

 The `service` argument is the service name/port number to connect to.
 To use the default Modbus port, you can provide an NULL value or the string "502".
-On many Unix systems, it’s convenient to use a port number greater than or equal to 1024 because it’s not necessary to have administrator privileges.
+On many Unix systems, it's convenient to use a port number greater than or equal to 1024 because it's not necessary to have administrator privileges.

 :octicons-tag-24: v3.1.8 handles NULL value for `service` (no *EINVAL* error).